 1. Jack Grealish - €117.5m (from Aston Villa, 2021)

 Jack Grealish overtook Kevin De Bruyne as Manchester City's most expensive transfer of all time in the summer of 2021.

-His £100m (€118m) move from Aston Villa made him the most expensive English and British transfer in history, although that record has since been broken.
+His €117.5m move from Aston Villa made him the most expensive English and British transfer in history, although that record has since been broken.

 Grealish had established himself as one of the Premier League's most exciting and creative players at Aston Villa, but his first season at Man City didn't go to plan.